WordPress/gutenberg/docs/designers-developers/developers/filters/editor-filters.md

 #### `richEditingEnabled`
 If it is `true` the user can edit the content using the Visual Editor.

-It is set by default by the WordPress function [`user_can_richedit`](https://developer.wordpress.org/reference/functions/user_can_richedit/).
-This function checks if the user can access the visual editor and that it’s supported by the user’s browser.
+It is set by default to the return value of the [`user_can_richedit`](https://developer.wordpress.org/reference/functions/user_can_richedit/) function.
+It checks if the user can access the Visual Editor and whether it’s supported by the user’s browser.

 #### `codeEditingEnabled`